-In September 1979, Britain’s youth finally got a screen-full of proper teen angst and rebellion, not as you might expect via Punk, but from a previous incarnation, the Mods.
+In September 1979, Britain’s youth finally got a screen-full of proper teen angst and rebellion, not as you might expect via Punk, but via a new take on a previous incarnation, the Mods.
 The Who’s film Quadrophenia starring Phil Daniels, along with punkish upstarts Toyah and a bottle blonde Sting, was the very British antidote to the previous year’s schmaltzy Americana fest “Grease”, and 1977s Saturday Night Fever.
 Filmed in the UK, the footage itself made a virtue of the dark graininess, that’s inherent in the northern hemisphere, and was a welcome relief to the bright colours and constant smiley sunshine of Hollywood.

 We already thought we knew all about Mod culture having seen the Jam wearing their suits and thin ties on Top of The Pops, but nothing had prepared us for the full intensity of the street fighting, house parties, stolen snogs, broken scooters and parental disapproval, that Quadrophenia brought to our formica topped table.
 We watched it like a documentary, and although it quite clearly portrayed the world according to mod, wasn’t it really just Punk in a Parka?

 The mod clothes and the bank holiday battles, were from a different era, but there was an energy about the film that chimed with the mood of the late 1970s.
 The mods’ emergence 15 years previously, seemed like ancient history, but Quadrophenia portrayed a slice of life that punks and post punks could relate to.
 The cast weren’t just mod heroes, they could have been punks or a teds or rude boys/girls.
 What ultimately mattered was their passion for their music and the lifestyle that went with it.
 Along with their decidedly working class home life, the characters in the film transcended Mod, and became every-teen.